Medical records condensation: a roadmap towards healthcare data democratisation: Results

 We further investigate this issue by examining various clinical variables.
 Fig. \ref{fig: data_comparsion}b depicts the 48-hour trends of six clinical variables computed from 80 original and 80 condensed samples of PhysioNet-2012.
 Thoe variables are: \say{height}, \say{age}, \say{alkaline phosphatase} (\say{ALP}), \say{serum bicarbonate} (\say{HCO3}), \say{cholesterol}, and \say{white blood cell count} (\say{WCB}).
 As general descriptors, \say{height} and \say{age} from the original samples demonstrate constant values across the ICU period.
 However, the same variables from the condensed data show significantly fluctuating trends over time, which is improbable in real cases and can shield the variable-level information.
 We can observe similar deviations between the rest original and condensed variables.
 For instance, the overall value of the original \say{ALP} and \say{WCP} declines as hours increase, while their condensed curves display an inconsistent trend with randomised noises.
 Fluctuations on condensed variables can be discovered on \say{HCO3} with an increasing tendency in the original.
 We can notice that irregular fluctuations of variables are common traits of condensed samples, despite the conceivably regular patterns in the original variables.
-Such observations are consistent with the heatmap visualisation of Fig. \ref{fig: data_comparsion}a and reflect inherent protections at the clinical variable level.
-Besides, each variable range is automatically shifted and rescaled into arbitrary fields approximately between $-1$ and $1$, further encrypting variable-level knowledge to attain better privacy protections.
+Such observations are consistent with the heatmap visualisation of Fig. \ref{fig: data_comparsion}a and reflect an unrecoverable personal knowledge concealment at the clinical variable level.
+Besides, the range of each condensed variable is automatically shifted and rescaled into arbitrary fields approximately between $-1$ and $1$, which further encrypts variable-level knowledge.
 We supplement more comparisons of original and condensed samples in Supplementary Note 3. \\

 \textbf{The distribution of condensed data is disparate from the original.}